xfajarr/goalfinance_scroll/README.md

 *Demonstrating the future of collaborative savings through Web3 technology - where dreams become achievable through community support and transparent, trustless smart contracts.*

 **The future is cross-chain.
 The future is collaborative.
-The future is GoalFi.** 🌐
+The future is Goal Finance.** 🌐

 </div>